Ministry of Health Singapore. All Rights Reserved.

 Kickstart your healthy habits today with good hygiene practices, an active lifestyle, a balanced diet and sufficient sleep.

-We will be up and running soon with our new improved site with fresh content to help your child achieve better mental wellness.
-In the meantime, scroll down and enjoy our resources.
+We are refreshing out content.
+We will be back soon with an awesome new site with tools for better mental wellness.
+In the meantime, scroll down to enjoy some of our resources.

 Browse Live Healthy